gowthamgspatil/Zepto-Inventory/README.md

+Thanks for sharing the GitHub link.
+The repository you provided — [Zepto-Inventory](https://github.com/gowthamgspatil/Zepto-Inventory) — appears to be a **Data Analysis project** related to inventory management, likely inspired by or modeled on the Zepto delivery service (a rapid grocery delivery platform).

+---

+### ✅ **README Summary for GitHub (Ideal for Documentation)**

+Here’s a **complete explanation** of the project, suitable for your `README.md` file on GitHub:

+---

 # 📦 Zepto Inventory Analysis

 A data analysis project focused on optimizing and understanding inventory management, inspired by Zepto's instant delivery model.
 This project leverages Excel and Python (Pandas, Matplotlib, Seaborn) to analyze product data, demand, supply trends, and stock efficiency.